 An analysis of more than 2 million pregnancies found that babies born to Black women worldwide had poorer outcomes (such as baby death and stillbirth) than White women.
 This was true even after controlling for older age and a lower level of education among mothers (an indicator of poorer economic and social status).

 Race and ethnicity have been associated with poor pregnancy outcomes in many countries.
-In the UK, the rates of baby death and stillbirth among Black and Asian mothers are double those for White women.
+In the UK, the rate of baby deaths and stillbirth among Black and Asian mothers is higher than for White women.
 Most studies examine trends for individual countries.
 This large database study explored how race and ethnicity is linked to pregnancy outcomes in wealthy countries.

 Black women consistently had worse outcomes than White women across the globe.
 Hispanic women were three times more likely to experience baby death compared with White women.
 South Asian women had an increased risk of early birth and having a baby with an unexpectedly low weight (small for the length of pregnancy) compared with White women.
 Racial disparities in some outcomes were found in all regions.